meb-team/KRYPTON/README.md

 parameter, `--bindpoint` which informs KRYPTON about the path used to link the host to the container.

+In fact, TransDecoder.Predict write its results in `$HOME`, which is very weird but the main author will not fix that as he moved to another position...
+So I have to update the KRYPTON's code to handle this exception.

 For the moment, formatting a MMseqs DB with KRYPTON running in a Singularity container and saving it on CEPH server seems impossible...
 That is why